luxorv/dotfiles/README.md

-# dotfiles
+# Dotfiles

+This dotfiles repository was highly influenced by Nick Nisi's [dotfiles repository](https://github.com/nicknisi/dotfiles.git) and uses Chriskempson's [base16-shell repository](https://github.com/chriskempson/base16-shell.git) for the shell colorscheme.

 This is a collection of me, of my workspace and my tools.
-Most of my dotfiles are vim, tmux, and zsh configurations.
+Most of my dotfiles are vim/nvim, tmux, and zsh configurations.

 ## Contents